smol-guilherme/smol-guilherme/README.md

 ## <p align="center">About me:</p>

-- I'm born in May-93, so that makes me a 29 year old at the time of writting this.
 - As a developer, my technical skills are focused towards Fullstack development, with React JS and JavaScript/TypeScript as my most knowledgeable technologies.
 - As a technology person, my goal is to ascend to the career of SRE/DevOps.